Riverside, California: History

 The three trees were planted on the Tibbets' property.
 One of them died after it was trampled by a cow during the first year it was planted.
 After the trampling, the two remaining trees were transplanted to property belonging to Sam McCoy to receive better care than L.C.
 Tibbets, Eliza's husband, could provide.
 Later, the trees were again transplanted, one at the Mission Inn property in 1903 by President Theodore Roosevelt (this tree died in 1922), and the other at the intersection of Magnolia and Arlington avenues.
 Eliza Tibbets was honored with a stone marker placed with the last tree.
 That tree still stands to this day inside a protective fence abutting what is now a major intersection.

 The trees thrived in the southern California climate and the navel orange industry grew rapidly.
 Many growers purchased bud wood and then grafted the cuttings to root stock.
 Within a few years, the successful cultivation of many thousands of the newly discovered Brazilian navel orange trees led to a California Gold Rush of a different kind: the establishment of the citrus industry, which is commemorated in the landscapes and exhibits of the California Citrus State Historic Park and the restored packing houses in the downtown's Marketplace district.
 By 1882, there were more than half a million citrus trees in California, almost half of which were in Riverside.
 The development of refrigerated railroad cars and innovative irrigation systems established Riverside as the richest city in the United States (in terms of income per capita) by 1895.

-As the city grew, a small guest hotel designed in the popular Mission Revival style, known as the Glenwood Tavern, eventually grew to become the Mission Inn, favored by presidents, royalty and movie stars.
-Inside was housed a special chair made for the sizable President William Howard Taft.
-The hotel was modeled after the missions built along the California coast by Franciscan friars in the 18th and 19th centuries.
-(Although Spanish missionaries came as far inland as San Bernardino–San Bernardino de Sena Estancia—east of Riverside, there was no actual Spanish mission in what is now Riverside.)
-Postcards of lush orange groves, swimming pools and magnificent homes have attracted vacationers and entrepreneurs throughout the years.
-Many relocated to the warm, dry climate for reasons of health and to escape Eastern winters.
-Victoria Avenue, with its scattering of elegant turn-of-the-century homes, and citrus-lined paseo, serves as a reminder of European investors who settled here.